 |

-Midhurst is an old market town in the South Downs Park with a population of around 5,000.
+Midhurst is an old market town in the South Downs Park with a population of around 5,000 [2001 census].
 An ancient and picturesque town on the River Rother which Country Life Magazine rated the second best place in England to live.
 Although steeped in history Midhurst is home to a thriving business community with many pubs & restaurants, shopping, services and 2 large hotels, within the Midhurst boundary, plus a multitude of services, businesses and attractions in the vicinity.
 English Heritage described Midhurst as a hidden jewel.

 Surrounded by such diverse countryside as downland, woodland, wetland and heath, it is perfect for walkers, cyclists and horse-riders all within this beautiful part of The South Downs National Park which also has its main administrative offices in the town.
 The near-by South Downs Way is one of Englands best Trails, with views covering over 40 miles.